iankelk/iankelk.github.io/blog/2024-02-06-chickens/index.md

 />
 <br />

 The model, perhaps trained on more dating profiles than job applications, has continued the cover letter using the *most* probable words it predicted.
 While language models can recognize patterns and generate text based on statistical probabilities, they don't understand context in the same way humans do.
-They might link professional qualifications to personal hobbies due to statistical correlations in the training data, not recognizing the formal context of a job application email.
+They might link professional qualifications to personal hobbies due to statistical correlations in the training data and not recognize a job application, which sounds a tad ridiculous.

+<Figure
+  image={beach}
+  alt="A whimsical and stylish illustration depicting a humanoid robot in a business suit, walking comically with exaggerated movements along a beach.
+The robot is walking in the water up to its ankles, causing  splashes and waves around it.
+The beach scene includes soft sand and gentle waves under a serene sky.
+The humorous contrast of the formally attired robot deeply immersed in the water, playfully interacts with the natural seaside environment, creating a surreal and amusing visual narrative." caption="I like romantic walks on the beach while being a team player in the corporate world.\nGenerated with OpenAI DALL-E 3 and edited by the author."
+/>

 ### Inability to Explore Multiple Paths

 Greedy decoding means that an LLM will always produce the same output for any given input.
 Asking it to "tell a story," for example, would always result in the same story, assuming it isn't plagued with the previously mentioned problems.
 Language generation, especially in creative or complex tasks, often benefits from considering multiple possible continuations at each step.
-Greedy decoding's linear path through the probability distribution means fewer interesting outputs that a more exploratory approach could uncover.
+Greedy decoding's linear path through the probability distribution means fewer interesting outputs that an exploratory approach could uncover.

 ## Tuning the chicken